 School:

 Principal's Name:

 I have selected:(Name of Mentor)

-The selected mentor currently holds the position of: (Subject/Grade)
+The selected mentor currently holds the position of:

-The teacher with serve as a mentor to:(Name
+The teacher with serve as a mentor to:(Name of the serve as a mentor to:(Name of ta mentor to:(Name of ta mentor to:(Name of ta mentor to:(Name of ta mentor to:(Name of t of Novice Teacher)

 The novice teacher has been appointed to the position of: (Subject/Grade)

 Principal's Signature: Date:

-Office Use Received By: Only
+Office Use Received by: Only

 Office of Human Resources Date

 Date registered provisional teacher online: Effective Date:

-Sent novice teacher information with payroll deduction on for mentor payment:
+Date sent novice teacher information with payroll dec luction for mentor payment:

-Souurce: Adapted from Beyond Mentoring: How to Attract, Support, and Retain New Teachers (pp. 128-129) by J. Saphier, S. Freedman & B. Aschheim, 2001, Newton, MA: Teachers21.
+Source: Adapted from Beyond Mentoring: How to Attract, Support, and Retain New Teachers (pp. 128-129) by J. Saphier, S. Freedman & B. Aschheim, 2001, Newton, MA: Teachers21.
 Used with permission.